-Niviuk developed this wing by adopting very specific goals: to improve performance, excellent handling, to make flying easier for the pilot.

-To increase performance while maintaining the highest level of safety.
-To ensure that the wing transmits the maximum feedback in an understandable and comfortable way so that the pilot can focus on piloting and enjoying the flight.
-And, with active piloting, take advantage of all favourable conditions.
+Niviuk developed this wing by adopting very specific goals: to achieve maximum performance while minimising weight, excellent handling; to facilitate more control for the pilot.
+To increase performance while maintaining the highest level of safety, to ensure that the wing transmits the maximum feedback in an understandable and comfortable way so that the pilot can focus on piloting and enjoying the flight and take advantage of all good conditions.

 In all aspects of flight, the wing is very solid and stable.
 The glide is smooth, even when fully accelerated.
 During glides, the wing maintains altitude and the wing remains stable.
-Improved turn precision means handling is less physical and provides better feedback.
-Inflating the wing is much easier and gentler, without overshooting.
+The high-speed tip improves the turn precision and is therefore less physical and provides better feedback.
+Inflating the wing is much easier and gentler without overshooting.

 Flying this wing is very intuitive, with clear and useful feedback about the airmass.
-It responds to the pilot's inputs effectively and even in thermic and turbulent conditions it remains stable and solid.
+It responds to the pilot's inputs effectively and even in turbulent conditions it remains stable and solid.

-The KOYOT 5 flies efficiently.
+The KLIMBER P navigates the airmass efficiently.
 It enters thermals with sufficient speed to centre in the lift and climbs progressively.
 The handling is progressive and effective for even more flying pleasure under an exciting wing of extraordinary quality.

-It is lightweight; even lighter in flight and easy to pilot, with outstanding turbulence buffering and a surprising range of speed for incredible glides.
+It is lightweight, even lighter in flight and easy to pilot, with outstanding turbulence buffering and a surprising range of speed for incredible glides.

-1.4 CONSTRUCTION, MATERIALS, TECHNOLOGIES

-The KOYOT 5 benefits from all the construction and assembly techniques used in our factory.
+1.4 ASSEMBLY, MATERIALS

+The KLIMBER P has all the technological innovations used on other Niviuk gliders and is built with the most careful selection of current lightweight materials.
 It has all the current technology and accessories available to improve pilot comfort whilst increasing safety and performance.